abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ![Screenshot (2071)](https://user-images.githubusercontent.com/120498080/207827717-1e2d4d97-c7d2-49d3-8d4b-9eeea1413900.png)
 ### PROGRAM AND DEBUG
 #### Generate Bitstream of the Counter
-- Here we locally connect the FPGA Basis3 board into out pc, program the board and test the output by adjusting reset switch (as we do have access to the Basys3 board so we are not doing it here)
+- Here I locally connect the FPGA Basis3 board into out pc, program the board and test the output by adjusting reset switch (as I was not having access to the Basys3 board so I am are not doing it here)
 ### Alternative way is Post Implementation Timing Simulation
 **NOTE**
 - **Run Behavioral Simulation** It just take the original design (the written .v file/verilog codes) and run the testbench on it to give the output.